VirtusLab/crypt/docs/getting-started-gpg.md

     gpg --gen-key

-## Encryption using GPG Public Key
+## Encryption using local GPG Public Key

 Identify your public key by running: